subsecondtdd/todo-subsecond/README.md

 ## Create Database

 If you have Postgres installed you can use that.
-Otherwise you can use SQlite.
+Otherwise you can use SQlite (does not require a separate installation).

 ### Postgres